Advanced setups

 -e DATA_RUN_MODE=schemaupdate

-Follow any of the procedures provided in Start/restart the services container.
+Follow any of the procedures provided in Manage your service.

 Access Cloud data from a local services container